საერთო ცხელი ხაზი +995 577 07 05 63

 Introduction

-On March 5, 2025, the “Georgian Dream” Parliament introduced a draft legislative package aimed at tightening drug policy, which was supported at its first reading on March 19.
-The package proposes amendments to eight legal acts, including the Criminal Code, the Administrative Offences Code, and the Law “on Combating Drug-related Crime”.
+On March 5, 2025, the “Georgian Dream” Parliament introduced a draft legislative package aimed at tightening drug policy.
+This package was adopted in its third reading on April 16.
+It proposes amendments to eight legal acts, including the Criminal Code, the Administrative Offences Code, and the Law “on Combating Drug-related Crime”.
 These changes significantly worsen the human rights situation for individuals who use or are addicted to psychoactive substances, while failing to effectively address the dangers posed by these substances and society’s concerns.

 It is important to highlight that the situation in Georgia regarding the use of psychoactive substances is indeed concerning.
 According to the latest data from 2021, there were approximately 50 000 injecting drug users (IDUs) in Georgia, representing 2.23% of the country’s adult population.[1]
 Some sources suggest that this places Georgia first in terms of the number of injecting drug users.[2]
 Furthermore, recent information confirms that the use of non-injection drugs has also become a significant challenge in the country.[3]
 In response, experts in this field and health professionals are advocating for drug policy reform that would place the issues of psychoactive substance use and addiction under the health sector, rather than the criminal justice system.
 This reform would aim to address the problem with an evidence-based, human rights-oriented approach.
 However, the changes supported by the “Georgian Dream” disregard existing expertise and best practices, opting instead for carceral methods that rely on repressive apparatus.